14 November 1986 (age 32)

 Alor Setar, Kedah, Malaysia

-Yuna (real name; Yunalis Zarai) is an acoustic/alternative/pop singer-songwriter originating from Selangor, Malaysia and is now based in Selangor, Malaysia and Los Angeles, US.
+Yunalis binti Mat Zara'ai (born 14 November 1986 in Alor Setar, Kedah, Malaysia), professionally known as Yuna, is an acoustic/alternative/pop singer-songwriter originating from Kuala Lumpur, Malaysia and is now based in Kuala Lumpur and Los Angeles, US.
 She began making a mark for herself in the local independent scene in 2007, before releasing her demo in February 2008.
 Her debut EP, Yuna EP, was released in October 2008.
 Her debut album was finally released in July 2010, titled Decorate.

 Yuna has been cementing herself in the local scene with complementary comparisons to the likes of Norah Jones and Rachael Yamagata.
 Her influences include Fiona Apple, Feist, Lykke Li, Sia, Bob Dylan and The Cardigans.
 Yuna describes her music as "a cross between Mary Poppins and Coldplay".